mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 - Start VSCode, however there is `.BROWSE.VC.DB-shm` and `.BROWSE.VC.DB-wal` exist:
    Although you have did nothing wrong, but you're running out of luck.

+Therefore, open VSCode and wait the parse to complete,
+close VSCode and backup the `.BROWSE.VC.DB` is necessary.
+You will find it very useful one day.

 ### IPCH cache

 Let's just accept these files are important for new IntelliSense to work.